-The school SENCo will work closely with the SENCo of feeder pre-schools in coming to a decision about the most appropriate provision for pupils with special educational needs.
-The SENCo will also liaise with the Educational Psychologist, medical agencies and the underfives team as necessary.
-Prior to admission to The Grove School, the SENCos of all establishments will meet to discuss and plan for pupils with special educational needs.
+The SENCo will work closely with the SENCo of feeder pre-schools in coming to a decision about the most appropriate provision for pupils with special educational needs.
+The SENCo will also liaise with the Educational Psychologist, medical agencies and the Early Years Team as necessary.